-rfswarm (Robot Framework Swarm) is a testing tool – written completely in Python- that allows you to load already completed Robot Framework test cases and use them in performance or load testing.
+rfswarm (Robot Framework Swarm) is a testing tool – written completely in Python- that allows a Senior PHP Engineer to load already completed Robot Framework test cases and use them in performance or load testing.

 rfswarm aims to solve the problem of duplicated development effort for performance testing by allowing you to take an existing functional or regression test case written in Robot Framework and run the test case with as many virtual users you choose in order to generate load for the test.

 - GUI/Server – where you plan, load, and run your test scenario

 - Agents – which run the Robot Framework tests.

 rfswarm works quite differently than other performance testing tools. rfswarm starts actual browsers and opens the full pages for running the tests.
 It’s not just API calls or pure, strict, and limited HTML request/response as most of the tools.
 This makes all of the side requests to all of the other connected sites or vendors for opening the page and measures the overall performance of the site.

 You’ll need to install the Python and Robot Framework, as described in one of our previous posts by our colleague and Robot specialist – Stefan Mandovski, here.